✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Upper midscale · $400–650/night

-Hyatt Regency Maui Resort & Spa
+Hyatt Regency Maui Resort and Spa

 Kāʻanapali, West Maui

 The best family resort on Maui's west side.
-Drummond's Camp kids' club, a lazy river, multiple pools, a nightly torch-lighting ceremony on the beach, and direct Kāʻanapali Beach access.
+Drummond's Camp kids' club, a lazy river, multiple pools, and nightly torch-lighting.
 Bookable on World of Hyatt points (Category 5, 17,000 pts/night).
-Consistent quality across a massive property.

 FamiliesPoints redemption